Women's shelter: Netherlands

-First shelter for battered women was opened in 1989 in Bologna, Casa delle donne per non subire violenza, feminist group of women, with only one secret apartment and a public counselling centre.

 United Kingdom

 In England in 1971, Erin Pizzey started the first domestic violence shelter in the modern world after Haven House, which opened in 1964 in California, Chiswick Women's Aid; the organization is known today as Refuge.

 Since that time almost every European country has opened shelters to help domestic violence victims.
 Two countries even offer shelters for particular ethnicities and cultures.
 Additionally, a new development in Europe is that countries like the Netherlands and Austria opened social housing for long term stays.
 One reason for this growth is the Istanbul Convention against Violence Against Women and Domestic Violence, a convention signed by 47 Council of Europe member states in 2011.
 An article in the Convention sets the creation of women's shelters as a minimum standard for compliance.
 Following austerity two-thirds of local authorities in England have cut funding for women's refuges since 2010.

 United States

 The first women's shelter in the modern world was Haven House, which opened in 1964 in California.

-An early women's shelter in the United States, Emergency Shelter Program Inc. (now Ruby's Place inc.), was established in Hayward, California, in 1972 by a local group of women who attended church together.
-Betty Moose, one of the founding members, officially incorporated the shelter in March 1972.
+The first federally recognized DV shelter was an early women's shelter in the United States, Emergency Shelter Program Inc. (now Restorative Pathways), was established in Hayward, California, in 1971 by a local group of women who attended church together.
+Betty Moose, one of the founding members, officially incorporated the shelter in March 8th 1971, now International Woman's Day.
 Shortly after the founding members established a local domestic violence hotline.
 Before the shelter was officially open volunteers housed women in their own homes.
 Other women’s shelters soon popped up around the United States which include Rosie's Place in Boston, Massachusetts, which was opened in 1974 by Kip Tiernan, and the Atlanta Union Mission in Atlanta, opened by Elsie Huck.

 Women's shelters evolved over time.
 Grassroots community advocates in the 1970s offered shelters as one of the first services for victims of intimate partner violence.
 At this time, most shelters were for emergencies and involved stays less than six months.
 Volunteers and shelter workers offered legal and welfare referrals to women when they exited but contact afterwards was limited.
 More recent programs, such as those funded by the Violence Against Women Act, offer longer term stays for women.
 These locations, as well as transitional housing, offer more services to women and their children.
 Another recent change is the increasing amount of shelters publicizing their locations to increase funding and visibility in the community.

 Due to the growing women's movement, the number of shelters quickly increased after their induction and by 1977 the United States had eighty-nine shelters available for victims of violence.
 By 2000, the United States had over 2,000 domestic violence programs in place, many with domestic violence shelters included.